lebigot/markdown_to_BGG/README.md

 ## Limitations

 **Some of the Markdown syntax** is not converted to BGG markup, and is instead **left essentially as is**.
 This part of the syntax is however **probably not used often** in BGG posts.
-Furthermore, in most cases, the desired **raw BGG markup** can be used in the Markdown source and will be left untouched as well.
+Furthermore, in most cases, the desired **raw BGG markup** can be used directly in the Markdown source.

 # Requirements